-Untrained adults and children can be seriously injured or killed if allowed to incorrectly operate or play with running pressure washer.
-To avoid these hazards, be sure anyone operating the pressure washer receives proper instructions, understands safe operation, and has read the owner's manual before operating this product.
-Do not let children operate the pressure washer without parental supervision.
+Do not allow children or untrained adults to operate or play with the pressure washer as they can be seriously injured or killed.
+Anyone operating the pressure washer should receive proper instructions, understand safe operation, and thoroughly read the owner's manual before operating this product.
 Keep children and pets away from the pressure washer while it is running.
 Always turn off the pressure washer before leaving the area.